-a.
-Dogs, including working dogs, must be properly trained (with due verification), must not cause injury or distress to buffaloes and must be always kept under control.
+- a.
+Dogs, including working dogs, must be properly trained (with due verification), must not cause injury or distress to buffaloes and must be always kept under control. - b.
+Dogs are not permitted in the milking parlor.

 Dogs are not generally used to handle or move buffaloes but may be in the farm for other purposes.
 Thus, the same control standard applies to all of them.